imtrinity94/funkycloudmedina.com/content/contact/index.md

 # Contacting me

-If you'd like to get in contact, check our my Twitter and LinkedIn links in the sidebar.
+If you'd like to get in contact, check out my Twitter and LinkedIn links in the sidebar.